-In 1908, Harvard University’s Graduate School of Business Administration began offering a new program: The Master of Business Administration Degree.
-In the more than 100 years since the first MBA class enrolled at Harvard, the degree has become one of the most popular graduate school pursuits in the United States.
+In 1908, Harvard University’s Graduate School of Business Administration began offering a new program: the Master of Business Administration degree.
+More than 100 years since the first MBA class enrolled at Harvard, this master’s degree has become one of the most popular graduate school pursuits in the United States.

 Ranking the Best Programs: Methodology

 Students who choose a top online master’s degree in international business have many options.
 Each school offers a unique list of pros and cons.
 When ranking online master of international business programs from across the United States, the following factors were taken into account:

 For a master’s in international business to be considered for this ranking, it had to be regionally accredited by an organization recognized by the Department of Education.
 This regional accreditation certifies:

 - The program’s rigor

 - The eligibility for state and federal financial aid programs

 Only AACSB-accredited online international business master’s programs were considered for this ranking.
 Considered the most prestigious ranking organization for schools of business, AACSB Accreditation is often required: